jacksho-vfx/onepiece/README.md

 - **Chopper utility** – a lightweight CLI for exercising the render pipeline without DCC dependencies.
 The `chopper` entry point renders deterministic sample scenes for QA and demonstrations. 【F:src/apps/chopper/app.py†L1-L120】
 - **Uta Control Center** – a FastAPI surface that mirrors the OnePiece command tree in a browser, embedding the Trafalgar dashboard for supervisors.
 Launch it via `python -m apps.uta` or by importing `apps.uta.app`. 【F:src/apps/uta/app.py†L1-L140】
 - **Pipeline orchestrator** – a Trafalgar-hosted control plane that lists registered pipelines, triggers runs, and streams run events.
 Reach it from the `trafalgar pipeline` CLI or the `/pipeline` FastAPI application. 【F:src/apps/trafalgar/app.py†L1-L120】【F:src/apps/trafalgar/web/pipeline.py†L1-L120】
+- **Tester demo runner** – a helper CLI that launches the bundled Trafalgar, Perona, and Uta demo applications together, pre-populating their datasets and opening the relevant browser tabs.
+Use it when you need a guided tour of the platform or want to capture screenshots without wiring real services. 【F:src/apps/tester/app.py†L1-L220】【F:src/apps/tester/presentation.py†L1-L220】

 ## Documentation map